-If the faculty member has qualified, the faculty member may drive the college van if necessary.
+If the faculty member has completed all necessary training, the faculty member may drive the college van and transport students when deemed appropriate.
+Students are encouraged to arrange to carpool to labs and community events.

 Policy and Procedure: Ethical violations